varelaerick/Google-Analytics-API-Ecommerce-Binary-Classification-Transactions/README.md

 **Packages**: pandas, numpy, seaborn, matplotlib, sklearn, imblearn, xgboost, hyperopt, joblib

 ## Data Cleaning
-After importing the data already cleaned and organized at [Exploratory Analysis](https://github.com/varelaerick/Google-Analyts-API-Ecommerce-Exploratory-Data-Analysis-Proj) I will drop split the df per medium and drop 'medium', 'ga:transactionRevenue' and 'ga:itemQuantity' to avoid data leakage.
+After importing the data cleaned and organized at [Exploratory Analysis](https://github.com/varelaerick/Google-Analyts-API-Ecommerce-Exploratory-Data-Analysis-Proj) I will drop split the df per medium and drop 'medium', 'ga:transactionRevenue' and 'ga:itemQuantity' to avoid data leakage.
 Then I converted the categorical variables into dummy/indicator variables.

 ## Functions
-In that section will define a few functions that will be called by the main function (Model Test).
+That section will define a few functions that will be called by the primary function (Model Test).
 The functions are as follows.
-* **The Data Split Formats** - Functions will return the train and test split of the raw split, without zeros (without bounce rate), without outliers,  without zeros, and outliers.
+* **The Data Split Formats** - Functions will return the train and test split of the raw split, without zeros (without bounce rate), outliers, zeros, and outliers.
-* **Resampling Strategies Splitting** - Functions will return the train data set balanced with three different methods.
-Random Under Sampler, Random Over Sampler, and TokenLink Under Sampling.
+* **Resampling Strategies Splitting** - Functions will return the train data set balanced with three methods—Random Under Sampler, Random Over Sampler, and TokenLink Under Sampling.
-* **Evaluate Metrics**- Function to return three the Precision and Recall and F1-Score of the models.
+* **Evaluate Metrics**- Function to return three of the models' Precision and Recall and F1-Score.
-* **Model Test (Main Function)** - Will return a table with the recall precision and f1-score based on the test set Raw Data for the 48 different models.
+* **Model Test (Main Function)** - Will return a table with the recall precision and f1-score based on the Raw Data test for the 48 different models.
 Return example:

 ## Result of Methods Evaluation
 After running the function through all the dfs, in that section I create tables that show the top 5 methods per DF, and the best method per DF based on F1-Score.